-- For the ganache: In a 1 cup capacity measuring cup, combine the chocolate chips and heavy whipping cream.
-Microwave at 50 percent powder for 30 seconds at a time, and stir after each 30 seconds.
+- In a 1-cup capacity measuring cup, combine the chocolate chips and heavy whipping cream.
+Microwave at 50 percent powder for 30 seconds at a time, and stir after every 30 seconds.
 Repeat until the chocolate is melted and smooth then stir in the corn syrup.
 The chocolate ganache should run smoothly off your spoon.
 Pour the chocolate around the top edge of the cake and allow it to drizzle down the sides of the cake.
 Pour in a circular pattern on top of the cake.

 - Category: Cake